 On the road, these systems should communicate updates like delivery ETAs and current positions.
 State-of-the-art systems might also track each driver’s hours of service or measure available remaining drive time.

 One of the largest points of contention between shippers and carriers comes down to billing and payment; this is why the modern TMSs require functions to communicate billing to both parties.
 As discussed in Facilitating, TMSs should already be recording crucial load data points such as in and out times, layovers, and other possible assessorial charges.
-These additional charges add up quickly and can hurt both companies’ bottom lines if these are not addressed.
 Recording these data points in the TMS is a way for both parties to verify what actually happened with the load.
 Both stakeholders will have log books on hand to record when the drivers enter and leave, but the TMS should provide the most accurate picture of what went on.
 Once the charges are verified, they can be paid.

 Not only should accessorial charges be reviewable, but the load invoice should be able to be processed in the TMS as well.
 Shippers should be able to upload their tender/BOL/invoice and the shipper can review it.
 The TMS should have clear, concise data to help each party audit the load and the two can agree to payment.
 Then, shippers can issue checks to the carriers.

 Once loads are closed out and paid, they should keep the data in the TMS history for further review.
 Shippers, intermediaries, and carriers can look back on previous loads to see rate trends and compare those previous trends to current market analysis.
-This makes it easier for each party to know what rate to charge or accept.
 In addition to rate history, TMSs need to keep document history on file.

 Communication is one of the most important functions in business, and the TMS is the essential communication tool for logistics managers today.
 Effective management systems need to have a wide range of communication to reach all parties of a vast supply chain to keep them all working with the same information.
 These systems require free-flowing, understandable data in order to plan loads, facilitate them, operate payment functions for the loads, and record necessary documents for future review.
 No matter what role in the supply chain, each user needs to be able to understand the vital management system.